 Figure 3.
-Energy Efficiency label for a washing machine

-Labelling is mandatory for the following electrical products offered for sale in Mexico:

-- Central air conditioners (packaged terminal)

-- Central air conditioners (split type)

-- Clothes washers

-- Freezers

-- Pumps (centrifugal)

-- Room air conditioners (packaged terminal)

-- Room air conditioners (window)

-- Refrigerators

-- Refrigerator-freezers

-- Refrigerators (commercial)

-- Water heaters (gas)

-e) Financial resources and budget allocation

-For 2009, the budget considered was 10 million Mexican pesos (or USD 0.76 million)14

-f) Expected results

-From 17 850 GWh (2007) to 28 414 GWh (2012)

-4.3.
-Voluntary measures

-14 At average currency of 2009: 1 US\$ = 13 MXP.

-2.3.1 Mexican Standards (NMX)

-The Ley Federal sobre Metrología y Normalización (Federal Metric and Standarization Law) of 16 July 1992, defines the voluntary standards called Normas Mexicanas - NMX (Mexican Standards).
+Energy Efficiency label for a washing machine Labelling is mandatory for the following electrical products offered for sale in Mexico: - Central air conditioners (packaged terminal) - Central air conditioners (split type) - Clothes washers - Freezers - Pumps (centrifugal) - Room air conditioners (packaged terminal) - Room air conditioners (window) - Refrigerators - Refrigerator-freezers - Refrigerators (commercial) - Water heaters (gas) - Glazing systems e) Financial resources and budget allocation For 2012, the budget considered for the National Commission for the Efficient Use of Energy was \$92.08 million Mexican pesos (equivalent to 7.08 million USD)13 f) Expected results From 17 963 GWh (2007) to 22 397 GWh (2012) for PROSENER From 2009 to 2030 1 738 TWh for PRONASE (new or updated standards for light and heavy duty vehicles, standby power, domestic appliances for cooking, centrifugal pumps, indoor and outdoor lighting systems, commercial refrigeration and industrial thermal insulation; harmonization of standards with USA and Canada; air conditioning, domestic refrigeration and industrials engines) 4.3.
+Voluntary measures 2.3.1 Voluntary Certification Program for Products, Processes and Services The Law for Sustainable Use of Energy establishes that the National Commission for the Efficient Use of Energy will develop a program to promote process, products and services certifications, as well as supervision of them.
+On behalf of these, this Commission will: - Develop a methodology for process, products and services certifications. - Establish an approving and accreditation system of official auditors and/or officials.
+Determining the procedures and requirements that will need to fill the people interested to full fill the already mentioned system, in which on each case, they will observe what is established under the Metrology and Standardization Federal Law. - Develop training programs in auditory and officially matters of energetic character. - Instrument an identification system to aloud the identification of the firms that have been certified their process, products and services. - Promote the creation of support regional centers for small and medium firms, with the final purpose to facilitate the certification of process, products and services. - Agree or arrange between individual or legal, public or private entities on the certification 2.3.2 Mexican Standards (NMX) The Ley Federal sobre Metrología y Normalización (Federal Metric and Standarization Law) of 16 July 1992, defines the voluntary standards called Normas Mexicanas ó NMX (Mexican Standards).
 In Mexico, the Asociación de Normalización y Certificación - ANCE (Standardization and Certification Association) is in charge of elaborating the NMX related to the electric sector.
 It can also certify other sectors and has its own laboratory for conducting various standardized test procedures.
 Mexican Standards are voluntary; however, if an Official Mexican Standard (NOM) makes reference to one or more Mexican Standards (NMX), the product must comply with the requirements on those Standards, as well.

-2.3.2 The Electrical Power Saving Trust Fund (FIDE) label

-Mexico has the Sello FIDE, a voluntary energy efficiency endorsement seal given by the Electric Power Saving Trust Fund (FIDE) since mid-1995.
-Manufacturers have to submit certified test results on their products to confirm that they cover the Sello FIDE requirements.
-The product is selected and tested by a certified laboratory to verify manufacturer claims.
-If approved, manufacturers pay for certification and sign an agreement stipulating length of validity of the Sello FIDE endorsement, how it can be displayed, renovation and cancellation of certification, etc. Manufacturers can then display the Sello FIDE on their products as shown in Figure 4.
+13 At an average currency of 2012 of 13 MXN per 1 USD.
+Mexico has the Sello FIDE, a voluntary energy efficiency endorsement seal given by the Electric Power Saving Trust Fund (FIDE) since mid 1995.
+Manufacturers have to submit certified test results on their products to confirm that these cover the Sello FIDE requirements if approved, manufacturers pay for marking and sign an agreement stipulating length of validity of the Sello FIDE endorsement, how it can be displayed, renovation and cancellation of labeling, etc. Manufacturers can then display the Sello FIDE (as shown in Figure 4) on their products.
 FIDE advertises the Sello FIDE in order to entice consumers to look for it when purchasing electrical equipment.

 Figure 4.
-FIDE's Label logo
+FIDEøs Mark logo

 a) Name

 Responsible Energy Users Registry (Registro de Usuarios Energéticamente Responsables)

 b) Level

 Central, regional and local

 c) Purpose: